 You can assist Open Space and Trails by volunteering!
 Individuals, organizations and businesses can work on an Open Space or Trails project during a single, volunteer work day or through ongoing commitment to adopt a section of trail, Recpath or open space.

-Join us with your family or business/organization to participate in a one day project catered to your group.
+Join Open Space and Trails staff with your family, business or organization to participate in a one day project catered to your group.
 We'll provide all tools, education and crew leaders.
 The day, time, project and location is worked out with group leader to meet the needs of all involved.
 Ideal project times last from 3-6 hours.

 Responsibilities range from light maintenance, natural resource monitoring and litter pickup to new trail construction.
 In exchange for this commitment and great sense of personal satisfaction, the County will provide training, tools, snacks, refreshments, and Open Space and Trails SWAG.

 For just a small commitment of your time you can make a huge difference.
 Many of our volunteers have the good fortune of enjoying the results of their hard work in the form of new trails or recreational amenities.
 Come join our volunteer program this summer and help make the trails, Recpath, and Open Space properties the outstanding amenities that make Summit County so unique!

 Contact Bradat 970.668.4180 to schedule a volunteer work day or Michael at 970.668.4065 to adopt-a-trail.